massle/cpddl/README.md

 Lifted Fact-Alternating Mutex Groups and Pruned Grounding of Classical Planning Problems, AAAI 2020

+Pruning of unreachable and dead-end operators on the PDDL level (``pddl/compile_in_lifted_mgroup.h``) is described in
+- Daniel Fišer.
+Operator Pruning using Lifted Mutex Groups via Compilation on Lifted Level, ICAPS 2023

 **Operator mutexes** (``pddl/op_mutex*.h``) are described in
  - Daniel Fišer, Álvaro Torralba, Alexander Shleyfman.
 Operator Mutexes and Symmetries for Simplifying Planning Tasks,